Oratio Imperata: Difficulty of approval

 At times, the approval to recite the prayers on a diocesan level has been known to be difficult to obtain, usually causing the faithful to rather demand in large numbers to an archdiocese to release an Oratio Imperata.
 The most commonly authorized prayer is Oratio Imperata Ad Fluviam Petendam, in hopes of asking for rain in times of severe drought.
 Another one is Oratio Imperata Ad Calamitam et Bellonam, for casualties of war.

 In the Philippines, the release of such prayers is often requested during the monsoon season, and their issuance by high-ranking prelates, such as the Archbishop of Manila and the Archbishop of Cebu, is primarily reported in various national media outlets.
-It is also used during the ongoing COVID-19 pandemic.
+Obligatory prayers were also instructed by the Catholic Bishops' Conference of the Philippines to be recited during the COVID-19 pandemic on selected regional radio and television stations as well as amidst escalating geopolitical tensions in the South China Sea.

 Within the Archdiocese of Los Angeles in June 2008, a special prayer for the request of more priestly vocations merited the request for the prayers, recited post-communion during Sunday Masses in the San Fernando Valley but was prohibited in being prayed during weekly masses.